 DuPont, together with government and business partners is helping China to provide locally grown solutions that deliver long-term sustainability.
 DuPont is committing $10 billion globally to R&D and introducing 4,000 new products that will meet local needs for better nutrition, sustainability and safety by 2020.

 China is the first country to meet the UN Millennium Development Goal of reducing the number of people living in poverty and hunger by 50%.

 Learn more about the steps China is taking to become 95% self-sufficient in food while making it available, affordable, nutritious and safe.

 Read “China’s Insatiable Appetite for Change”, a White Paper Outlining the Strategy for Food Security in China.

 This white paper was created by Fortune Industry Perspectives and DuPont.
-It is the first of a series showcasing sustainable development thought leadership, which will help inform the discussions at the 2013 Fortune Global Forum, June 6–8, 2013, in Chengdu, China.
+It is the first in a series showcasing sustainable development thought leadership, which helped inform the discussions at the 2013 Fortune Global Forum, which took place, June 6–8, 2013, in Chengdu, China.